 Check out this study published in the journal Breathe for more information.

 And I’d love to know what your breathing rate is!
-And if you’d like to know more about Anti Anxiety Yoga please email me or check out this link.
-Anti Anxiety Yoga combines a blend of the best breathing techniques, yoga moves, massage and meditation to help you manage anxiety – naturally.
+And if you’d like to know more about Finding Calm please email me or check out this link.
+Finding Calm combines a blend of the best breathing techniques, yoga moves, massage and meditation to help you manage anxiety – naturally.